Noobie7612/DB_notes/db_section.md

 ## Section 2

 ### selecting specific rows from a table
-you can use the keyword 'Where' to select specific rows according to conditions you set yourself
+you can use the keyword 'where' to select specific rows according to conditions you set yourself

 ```sql
 select first_name , last_name, department_id